ITL Mortgages transfer of equity: q and a’s

-- I am planning on removing a name from a joint mortgage and the ITL Mortgages require me to use a conveyancer to carry out the legalities.
-Can you recommend a reasonably priced Sedgefield
+- I am in the process of removing a name from a joint mortgage and the ITL Mortgages require me to use a conveyancer to carry out the conveyancing.
+Can you recommend a reasonably priced Timperley

-Information that may be required from your conveyancer is likely to ask about your ITL Mortgages Transfer of Equity
+Information that may be required from your conveyancing solicitor could ask in relation to your ITL Mortgages Transfer of Equity

 Please provide a copy of your National Insurance Number?

-Please let us know of you wish us to draw up a Declaration of Trust.
-If so are you happy to pay for the additional fee (beyond the Transfer of Equity fee)?
+Would you like us to draft you Declaration of Trust.
+If so are you happy to pay for the further fee (beyond the Transfer of Equity fee)?

-Caveats to be read in further to the above ITL Mortgages transfer of equity Info :
+Important warnings to consider in in addition to the above ITL Mortgages transfer of equity Questions and Answers :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the ITL Mortgages conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as ITL Mortgages or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity conveyancing.

-If you do not keep up the payments on your mortgage with ITL Mortgages your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with ITL Mortgages.

 Preparing the Transfer of Equity with a ITL Mortgages Mortgage